cheind/cppopt/Readme.md

 # cppopt

 cppopt is lightweight library for numerical optimization in C++11.
-The main focus of this library is to provide a concise and easy to follow implementations of algorithms.
+The main focus of this library is to provide concise and easy to follow implementations of various optimization algorithms.
+The library can easily be integrated into other projects as it is header only.

 ## Coverage